Massive boson stars: Stability and GW emission in head-on mergers: 2-Dimensional Boson Stars Code

 The same procedure can be straightforwardly extended to other tensorial quantities and their corresponding derivatives.
 Detailed derivations and a complete set of relations can be found in Ref.~\cite{Cook:2016soy}.
 Here we present only the modified expressions relevant to our study.

 Using these relations, we adapt the BSSN formalism and the matter evolution equations to our two-dimensional setup.
 The BSSN sector is discussed in detail in Ref.~\cite{Cook:2016soy}.
 Below we quote only the expressions for the matter fields and their evolution equations that are relevant for this work; the detailed derivations are provided in Appendix~\ref{app:2dbsequ}.
+For the complex scalar field, we write